 When researching foreign investment opportunities, you should also examine the country’s unemployment rate, as well as the availability of skilled workers in a particular field or industry.
 Is there a stable and strong workforce behind the foreign companies you are investing in?
 And, what are the costs of labor and transportation of goods or services?

 In the last few years, the countries that have continued to attract foreign investments—excluding the U.S.—include:

 This is, of course, not a comprehensive list of all popular overseas markets or destinations for FDIs.
-Overall, the majority of countries that continue to benefit from foreign investments are highly developed economies, like those in the EU or North America.
-However, as China, Brazil, India and other developing and emerging economies gain popularity, it is clear that you don’t have to stick with Europe to find big success.
-In fact, investors are looking to places like Thailand, Vietnam, Chile, Colombia and more to diversify their portfolios and increase their returns.
+Overall, most countries that continue to benefit from foreign investments are highly developed economies, like those in the EU or North America.
+However, as China, Brazil, India, and other developing and emerging economies gain popularity, it is clear that you don’t have to stick with Europe to find big success.
+In fact, investors are looking to places like Thailand, Vietnam, Chile, Colombia, and more to diversify their portfolios and increase their returns.
 It is possible to find smart investments in less-tapped overseas markets—but only if you perform the right due diligence.

-By following the practices outlined above, thoroughly doing your research, and knowing what level of risk you are willing to take, investing overseas can serve you and your portfolio very well moving forward.
+By following the practices outlined above, thoroughly researching, and knowing what level of risk you are willing to take, investing overseas can serve you and your portfolio very well moving forward.